Qianjiangsaurus: Classification

-In their phylogenetic analyses, Dai et al. (2025) recovered Qianjiangsaurus as the sister taxon to the Mongolian Plesiohadros, with these taxa as late-diverging members of the Hadrosauroidea outside of the Hadrosauridae.
-Their results are displayed in the cladogram below:
+To test the affinities and relationships of Qianjiangsaurus, Dai and colleagues included it in a version of the phylogenetic matrix of Xing et al. (2017).
+They recovered Qianjiangsaurus as the sister taxon to the Mongolian Plesiohadros, with these taxa as late-diverging members of the Hadrosauroidea outside of the Hadrosauridae.
+The researchers interpreted Qianjiangsaurus as supporting faunal similarities between the Zhengyang Formation of China and the Djadokhta and Baruungoyot formations of Mongolia.
+These dinosaur parallels would indicate a faunal interchange between the two regions during the end of the Late Cretaceous.
+A simplified version of their results are displayed in the cladogram below: